 Share the Beach from March 15 through Labor Day

 Fire Island National Seashore's annual piping plover monitoring and protection program begins in March with restrictions on driving, pets and kites on portions of ocean beaches.

 Steer Clear of "Symbolic" or String Fencing

-By early April, portions of the Fire Island National Seashore beach that were used for nesting in previous years or that are identified by park biologists as suitable plover habitat will be marked with symbolic fencing (normally, this consists of string with orange flagging stretched between light poles).
-The symbolic fencing helps keep people and vehicles from disturbing birds as they begin their courtship and nesting activities on the beach above the high water mark.
+By late March portions of the Fire Island National Seashore beach that were used for nesting in previous years or that are identified as suitable plover habitat will be marked with symbolic fencing.
+Symbolic or string fencing consists of string with orange flagging stretched between poles.
+The symbolic fencing helps keep people and vehicles from disturbing birds as they begin their courtship and nesting activities on the beach above the high-water mark.